My Mom always told me to listen to my body.

 >> How can you get to know and trust your natural rhythm if you have a traditional job and lots of external responsibilities?

->> Take one day a week, or even one hour a week, to literally do whatever you want and ONLY follow your instincts.
-Do not do anything you feel like you “should” do.
-Even if that means staring at a wall for two hours.
+>> Take one day a week, or even one hour a week, to do whatever you want and ONLY follow your instincts.
+Do not do anything you feel like you “should” do, even if that means staring at a wall for two hours.

-Then build up.
-Have instinct-only days as often as you can.
+Build from there, taking instinct-only days as often as you can.

-We’re taught to override our instincts with logic, so depending on your background, it may take more or less time to develop complete reverence for your rhythm.
+We’re taught to override our instincts with logic, so depending on your background, it may take more or less time to develop reverence for your rhythm.

 Be gentle and know that you’re reprogramming years – if not decades – of conditioning.